airmeter-io/website/2-features.markdown

 These readings can be view using a [Charts.js](https://www.chartjs.org/) show values over time in the web interface.
 The results can (*planned functionality*) by downloaded as XML, JSON or CSV.

-This data logging function and UI to view relies sole on the device itself so can be used in disconnected environments or cases where there are not enough devices to warrent centralised logging and monitoring.
+This data logging function and UI to view relies sole on the device itself so can be used in disconnected environments or cases where there are not enough devices to warrant centralised logging and monitoring.

-Data logging does rely on NTP time syncronisation to ensure the datapoints are correctly timestamped.
+Data logging does rely on NTP time synchronisation to ensure the datapoints are correctly timestamped.

 # Remote "Cloud" Monitoring & Logging

-Readings can be published using MQTT to either thirdparty cloud services or to a server setup to be a dedicated "private/local cloud".
-MQTT is supported due to its prevailance.
+Readings can be published using MQTT to either third-party cloud services or to a server setup to be a dedicated "private/local cloud".
+MQTT is supported due to its prevalence.
 Other protocols for publishing readings may be added in future if they would serve a user base.

-The frequency of publishing to the MQTT server can be altered and may be different from the frequency of reading sensor values & wrting to the on device data log.
+The frequency of publishing to the MQTT server can be altered and may be different from the frequency of reading sensor values & writing to the on-device data log.

-This feature relies on NTP time syncronisation to ensure the datapoints are correctly timestamped.
+This feature relies on NTP time synchronisation to ensure the datapoints are correctly timestamped.

 # Low Power Mode (Planned)